A lockdown Portrait project

 Photographs were taken of people standing in their doorways.
 Volunteers were found through a couple of local Facebook groups and of course, by word of mouth.

 Participants received a digital copy of the photo(s) as a thank you for taking part.
-Images will form part of an exhibition later in the year and will go into an archive at the Museum, to remember what Watford at home looked like during Lockdown 2020.
+Images are displayed at exhibition at the Museum and will go into their archives to remember what Watford at home looked like during Lockdown 2020.

 How do I get involved?

-Unfortunately, photoshoots finished on 14 June - but you can still see the results when they are displayed post lock down.
+Unfortunately, photoshoots finished on 14 June - but you can still see the results displayed at the Museum (open on Saturdays only).

 Any questions about Watford Out-Standing should be directed to the photographer - email Marcus@jampondphotography.com.